 - Cold proof: Degas the dough and round it into a tight ball.
 Cover the bowl with plastic wrap and let it proof in the fridge overnight.

 - Shape: Take your dough out of the fridge.
-Divide the dough into 4 portions, round each portion into a tight ball and nestle them into a Pullman pan.
+Divide the dough into 4 portions, round each portion into a tight ball and nestle them into a 9 by 4-inch Pullman pan.

 - Second rise: Cover the pan with plastic wrap and let the dough rise until the dough is puffy and almost fills the pan.